 We continue our splash into ultimate relaxation with this day designed for the dreamers and aspiring astrologers amongst us.
 A leisurely morning in Akaroa with plenty of time for shopping or viewing local arts flows into a day drive through the Rakaia Gorge and Peel Forest, including a short walk to some of New Zealands’ oldest trees.
 In the AM you’ll have options to go sailing, or join an eco-friendly experience swimming with the world’s rarest dolphin in the Harbour.

 After having basked in the rainforest we’ll witness a total change of scenery as we head out towards stunning lake Tekapo.
 With a topaz blue hue that's truly indescribable this glacier-fed lake is truly a sight to behold.
 In addition, the local canals are host to world-class salmon hatcheries, with fresh fish on offer for those who are keen to sample straight from the source.
 What’s more, after we settle into our accommodation, you’ll have access to the Tekapo Hot Springs until closing time, and beyond, with guided star-gazing from these hot pools on offer.
 A truly unforgettable way of absorbing astrological tales and navigation stories from a knowledgeable guide.
 After all, you'll be currently located in the clear, unpolluted skies of the world-class, Aoraki Mackenzie International Dark Sky Reserve!

 day 7 - Aoraki Adventures

 day 8 - Departure

-You’ll want to skip breakfast with the excitement building for this final chapter, but as per usual we have you sorted with complimentary breakfast at the hotel included in our base package.
-For those of the group who are leaving us at some time during this day, we will end the tour on the highest of notes as we take you on a scenic scope-out over the mind-blowing myriad peaks of Milford Sound.
-Activities in Queenstown will be available upon your return dependent on your outbound flight times, and a guide will stay with you for the day to farewell you personally at the airport.
+For those of the group who are leaving us at some time during this day, you may opt to end your tour on the highest of notes with a scenic scope-out over the mind-blowing myriad peaks of Milford Sound.
+Additional activities in Queenstown will be available upon your return dependent on your outbound flight times, and a guide will stay with you for the day to farewell you personally at the airport.
 You may book departing flights anytime after 12pm from Queenstown (later if you would like to add on the Milford Sound flight).